Homicide (Australian TV series)

-Homicide was an Australian television police procedural drama series made by production firm Crawford Productions for the Seven Network.
+Homicide is an Australian television police procedural drama series broadcast on the Seven Network and produced by Crawford Productions.
 It was the television successor to Crawfords' radio series D24.

-The "Consummate Homicide cast" includes the four characters that are the best known: Det.
-Snr.
-Sgt.
-David "Mac" MacKay (Leonard Teale), Det.
-Sgt.
-Peter Barnes (George Mallaby), Inspector Colin Fox (Alwyn Kurts) and Sen. Det.
-Jim Patterson (Norman Yemm).
+After self-financing the pilot episode, Hector Crawford shopped it around commercial networks for nearly a year, before a series was commissioned in 1964 by Melbourne HSV7 station manager Keith Cairns, although HSV's partner station in Sydney, ATN, initially refused to participate.

 Synopsis

-The series dealt with the homicide squad of the Victorian Police force and the various crimes and cases the detectives are called upon to investigate.
+The series dealt with the fictional homicide squad of the Victorian Police force and the various crimes and cases the detectives are called upon to investigate.
 Many episodes were based directly on real cases, although the characters (including the detectives) were fictional.
-510 episodes were produced and aired from 20 October 1964 to January 1977 (12 years and 6 months), making it the longest-running Australian weekly primetime drama in history.

-With 510 episodes produced (the last episode is numbered 509, due to the pilot episode being numbered with an 'A' suffix, making a total of 510), for many years it held the record for most episodes produced in an Australian weekly primetime drama.
+The program aired from 20 October 1964 to January 1977, a total of 12 years and 6 months), making Homicide the longest-running Australian weekly primetime drama in history, with 510 episodes produced (the last episode is numbered 509, due to the pilot episode being numbered with an 'A' suffix, making a total of 510), for many years it also held the record for most episodes produced in an Australian weekly primetime drama.

 When Blue Heelers ended in 2006, the show equalled this record.
-However, Homicide ran on-air for longer than Blue Heelers, and had a greater cumulative running time due to five feature-length episodes.
+However, Homicide ran on-air for longer than Blue Heelers, and had a greater cumulative running time due to the production of five feature-length episodes.